Responsible Manager: Michael Devlin - Chief Governance and Transformation Officer

 The Trust takes its obligation to tackle modern slavery extremely seriously and has robust risk management and reporting procedures in place.
 It is committed to the consistent implementation of reporting tools and mechanisms in order to ensure that risks of this nature are monitored, mitigated and escalated effectively.

 Whilst risks associated with modern slavery can be identified by anyone within the Trust or our supply chain, it is critical that we ensure that the management of these risks is delegated to the right people, with sufficient level of responsibility and oversight.
-We do this by utilising our risk framework and policy in order to ensure that risks are escalated to the appropriate level within the organisation and communicated externally where necessary.
+We do this by utilising our risk framework and policy to ensure that risks are escalated to the appropriate level within the organisation and communicated externally where necessary.

 Effective action taken to address modern slavery

 At the point of employee recruitment and in accordance with relevant laws, appropriate checks are carried out on prospective Trust employees.
-The Trust’s People Team works closely with the relevant teams in the directly run regions to make sure that salary, contractual terms and benefits are appropriately managed.

 In accordance with the Trust’s commitment to acting ethically and with integrity in all business relationships, the Trust seeks to implement effective systems and controls to ensure Modern Slavery is not taking place in our supply chain.
 This involves ensuring the effective communication and reinforcement of our modern slavery statement and associated policies and documentation, which give a clear view of the values and principles that underpin all the Trust’s work and must be adhered to by our suppliers.